I am ready for fall. I am ready to whisk a scarf around my neck …

-A labor of love that is totally worth it, risotto is not one to make in a hurry.
+Wild mushroom risotto is a labor of love that is most certainly worth the effort put into it.
 It requires patience and composure, but trust me when I say the end result is more than worth it.
 Slaving over boiling stock and stirring for 20 minutes isn’t exactly a walk in the park, but when you take a bite of that perfectly creamy and smooth mushroom risotto, you’ll happily pat yourself on the back and relish in it’s perfect glory.
 There is nothing more satisfying than a well done plate of risotto.

 Wild Mushroom Risotto